himoacs/solace_kdb_whitepaper/whitepaper.md

 However, as business and applications grew, the monolithic architecture started showing several pain points, especially that it did not scale very well.
 They were difficult to manage, troubleshoot, and deploy.
 Adding new features became a tedious and risky task as it put entire application at risk.

 In the last few years, most companies have started decomposing monolithic applications into smaller components or services where each application aligns with a business line or a service.
-Several companies have broken down applications even further into microservices which are small scale applications meant to to manage one task only.
+Several companies have broken down applications even further into microservices which are small scale applications meant to manage one task only.

 As applications were broken down, there was a stronger demand for a way for them to interact with each other.
 Applications needed to communicate with other applications to share data and stay in sync.
-Earlier, a monolithic application could do everything itself but now multiple applications needed to rely on each other and they had to share data to accomplish that.
+Earlier, a monolithic application could do everything itself, but now multiple applications needed to rely on each other and they had to share data to accomplish that.

 This is just one example of why applications need to talk to each other.
 There are many others but at the core of it, each system architecture consists of multiple types of applications - databases, caches, load balancers, API gateways etc, and they cannot exist in isolation.
 They need to talk to each other.
-Most applications need to store/retreive data into/from a database.
+Most applications need to store/retrieve data into/from a database.
 Most web applications are fronted with a load balancer that routes web traffic to different backend servers.
 These applications rely on communicating with each other to make the overall architecture work.

 But how do these applications communicate with each other?
-Let's take a look at commone communication techniques and messaging patterns.
+Let's take a look at common communication techniques and messaging patterns.

 ### Inter-process communication

 Applications directly communicating with each other is known as **Inter-process Communication** (IPC).
 For example, your kdb+ architecture most likely consists of several *q* processes running in parallel and sharing data with each other using IPC.
-You can have q server process listen on a specifc port and a client q process can establish a connection with the q server process by opening a handle:
+You can have q server process listen on a specific port and a client q process can establish a connection with the q server process by opening a handle:
 ```
 q)h:hopen `::5001
 q)h "3?20"